-EENI Global Business School.
+EENI Global Business School

 Share by Twitter

-Syllabus of the Subject: Intercultural Management.
-Cross-cultural Communication.
+Syllabus of the Subject

-1. Introduction to the Intercultural Management;
+1. Introduction to the Intercultural Management

-2. Culture and global society;
+2. Culture and global society

-3. High and low context cultures (Edward Hall);
+3. High and low context cultures (Edward Hall)

-4. Cultural dimension (Hofstede): Power distance, Individual, and Long-Term Orientation;
+4. Cultural dimension (Hofstede): Power distance, Individual, and Long-Term Orientation

-5. Seven dimensions of culture;
+5. Seven dimensions of culture

-6. Cross-cultural communication and the International Marketing Plan;
+6. Cross-cultural communication and the International Marketing Plan

-7. Intercultural Management and international business;
+7. Intercultural Management and international business

-8. Cultural patterns and markets;
+8. Cultural patterns and markets

-9. Countries classification;
+9. Countries classification

-10. Key strategies for dealing with new cultures;
+10. Key strategies for dealing with new cultures

 11. Case Study:

-1. Perception of Ceramic tiles in different markets;
+1. Perception of Ceramic tiles in different markets

-2. Hofstede Dimensions and Religions of the World.
+2. Hofstede Dimensions and Religions of the World

-12. How to negotiate successfully in..;
+12. How to negotiate successfully in.

-13. Introduction to Religions and international business.
+13. Introduction to Religions and Business

 The main objective of the Subject “Intercultural Management” is to gain an understanding of the nature of the different cultures and how to adapt the strategies of international marketing to the different countries.